A Makerspace at Fairchild!

 Opening this summer at Fairchild, the Innovation Studio will be a makerspace where participants will design, fabricate, and prototype systems to address NASA engineering challenges.
 A wholly unique location, the GBE Innovation Studio will be the world’s first makerspace in a botanic garden, the first public facility dedicated to NASA’s food production challenges, and the first project to leverage community input in the development of plant-growing hardware.

-GBE Innovation Studio will be equipped with high-end design software and fabrication technology.
-Within the Innovation Studio, makers and designers will create and test various designs, adhering to NASA specifications and utilizing the resources of botanic knowledge at Fairchild, to produce optimal results for the next generation of plant growth systems for long distance space travel.
+The GBE Innovation Studio, developed in partnership with Moonlighter Makerspace (moonlighterfablab.org), will be equipped with high-end design software and fabrication technology including 3D printing, CNC, laser cutting, and electronics equipment.
+Within the Innovation Studio, makers will create and test various designs, adhering to NASA specifications and utilizing the resources of botanic knowledge at Fairchild, to produce optimal results for the next generation of plant growth systems for long distance space travel.